Pteratato/Oasis/Oasis_CH02.md

 And so the Sprawl was a buzzing hive of preparation – cleaning, building, fixing, creating, and gathering literally anything that might be useful to *someone*.

-Brimjrar, a coyote beastkin with all the energy of youth, was perhaps the liveliest of all of them, and he sprinted through the main artery of the Sprawl, dodging people and piles of debris with deft abandon, his arms full of red fabric.
+Brimjrar, a coyote therianthrope with all the vigor of youth, was perhaps the liveliest of all of them, and he sprinted through the main artery of the Sprawl, dodging people and piles of debris with deft abandon, his arms full of red fabric.
 He hopped over a barrel that rolled into his path, pivoted sharply into a large tent of stitched canvas, and tossed the red cloth into a pile.
 He threw his arms up triumphantly, panting.

 “A new record!” he shouted.